Skip to main content

 Same parent domain.
 First-party cookie.
 Mobile Safari happy.

-Cloudflare's Custom Domain feature handles this elegantly—no manual DNS records to manage, no routing rules to configure.
+Cloudflare's Custom Domain feature handles this cleanly.
+No manual DNS records to manage, no routing rules to configure.
 Point the custom domain at the worker, and Cloudflare handles the rest.

 The save workflow started failing mysteriously.
 The GitHub Action would run, then crash with a cryptic shell error.